Byndyusoft/grpc-tools/README.md

 - Implement tool logic in `src`
 - Add or addapt unit-tests (prefer before and simultaneously with coding)
 - Add or change the documentation as needed
 - Open pull request in the correct branch.
-Target the project's `develop` branch
+Target the project's `master` branch

 ## Unit testing